Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Parameter families , with parameters in the torus

-Notice that $q_{i,c}$ depends continuouly on the closed path $c$.
-In particular, its algebraic intersection number with the hypersurface $\Sigma^s_+$ only depends on the homology class $[c]$.
+Notice that $q_{i,c}$ depends continuously on the closed path $c$.
+In particular, its algebraic intersection number with the hypersurface $\Gamma^s_+$ only depends on the homology class $[c]$.
 We denote it $[q_{i,c}]\cdot\Gamma^s_+$.

-One gets a maps defined on $H_1(\TT^2,\ZZ)\simeq \ZZ^2$ with values in $\ZZ^2$, and this map is a linear map given by a $2$ by $2$ matrix with $\ZZ$-entries.
-The topological degree in the first presentation of the notion is just the determinant of this linear map: the family is essential if and only iff the determinant is $1$.
+One gets a map defined on $H_1(\TT^2,\ZZ)\simeq \ZZ^2$ with values in $\ZZ^2$, and this map is a linear map given by a $2$ by $2$ matrix with $\ZZ$-entries.
+The topological degree of $Q$ is the determinant of this linear map: the family is essential if and only if the determinant is $1$, which does not depend on the parametrization choice. $\square$